 It’s hard work to adapt the Sandman graphic series to another medium, but I’ll say that Audible, with the participation of the author as the narrator, has done it most excellently.
 It’s a full cast production with the usual exceedingly high production value that I’ve come to expect from Audible.
-This is the second Gaiman audio-drama that I’ve listened to recently as I experienced the recent BBC production of Neverwhere as well, which I highly recommend.
+This is the second Gaiman audio-drama that I’ve listened to lately as I experienced the recent BBC production of Neverwhere, which I highly recommend.
 And I recommend this as well, as long as you’ve got a strong stomach, as this is a dark fantasy with more than a touch of horror.

 Gaiman is also serving as creative director and executive producer for this adaptation, while Dirk Maggs, who produced BBC’s The Hitchhiker’s Guide to the Galaxy series, serves here as executive producer, scriptwriter, and director.

 Like Neverwhere, this is more like a movie and far less like a reading.
 First person narratives are fine as single person narratives, but Sandman is much, much more than that.
 It’s a nightmare walking and Audible has indeed made the story every bit as scary as it should be.
 It makes a perfect All Hallows Eve tale for these evenings of socially distanced existence.